-A half day workshop that aims to enable participants to consider the implications of their practice on the role of fatherhood.
+A workshop that aims to enable participants to consider the implications of their practice on the role of fatherhood.

 To find out more or book a date, contact our trainer Chris Miezitis: